NuHepMC/Spec/docs/Introduction.md

  2: Outgoing, lab
  3: Re-interacted
  4: Decayed
- 5-9: Reserved for future HepMCNuEvtTools use
+ 5-9: Reserved for future NuHepMC use
  10+: Available for use

-It is recommended that generator flags which are a subset of the HepMCNuEvtTools definitions should include use the corresponding HEPMCNuEvtTools flag as the lowest digit, e.g. GENERATORX has 'Decayed intra-nuclear' and 'Decayed extra-nuclear' flags, it is recommended, but not enforced, that these should be 14 and 24, respectively.
-If all flags can be used like flag % 10 and then correctly project onto the HEPMCNuEvtTools enumerations, the GenRunInfo attribute StatusEnumsVersion=1.0 should be set.
+It is recommended that generator flags which are a subset of the NuHepMC definitions should include use the corresponding NuHepMC flag as the lowest digit, e.g. GENERATORX has 'Decayed intra-nuclear' and 'Decayed extra-nuclear' flags, it is recommended, but not enforced, that these should be 14 and 24, respectively.
+If all flags can be used like flag % 10 and then correctly project onto the NuHepMC enumerations, the GenRunInfo attribute StatusEnumsVersion=1.0 should be set.
 Future versions will be updated here.